SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/tracing-dashboards.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Out-of-the-box dashboards are available as three Explore hierarchies.
-You can access them in the **Explore By** drop down menu.
+You can access them in the **Explore By** dropdown menu.

 The **APM: Application View** groups services into higher-level applications based on the `application=[app-name]` custom tag that you may add to your tracing data if you want to leverage it fully.
 Without the tag, all services will belong to a "default" application.
 The fourth and last level of the hierarchy shows the top 50 most active operations executed on the service.
 See [Working with Span attributes](../advanced-configuration/working-with-span-attributes.md) to learn how to customize your span attributes and set up application name.